quat1024/apathy/README.md

 This is the *plan*:

 * execute `cfg/apathy.clj` from the config file.
-(Default config file will have *plenty* of examples, dw if you're not a clojure programmer.)
+(Default config file will have *plenty* of examples, dw if you're not a clojure programmer.
+I'm not either.)
 * execute clojure scripts from data packs

 ### quick note on security

 Yes, Clojure is a Lisp with the full power of Java behind it.
 No attempts at sandboxing are made.
 You know what else has the full power of Java?
 Every single mod you have installed ;)

-Scripts are never sent over the network.

-This is the *plan*:

-* Scripts are not executed on the client.
-(I just need to make a server entry point, shoudn't be hard at all.)
+Scripts are never sent over the network, scripts from the server are never executed on the client.

 ## Blah